DEVANSH-DVJ/SnL/README.md

 # SnL
 Snakes and Ladder game (2018) - Class 12th Project
+Tested only on Windows using Turbo C++